ricetuan/GameDesignDocument/plan_of_next_two_week.md

     - e.g. advance polishing

 ###Todo list
-  - Items Move arrow:(3h) high
+  - Items Move arrow:(3h) high [done]
     - Art of Move arrow
     - implement of Moving arrow in single mode(New game state and items)
     - implement of Moving arrow in multiplay mode(data sync)
   - result: 1 hour to try to figure out art set.
 It totally waste of time to do such of thinks.
 Just make some a simple items to do since my job is not creating art asset.
 3 hours to implement the touch event. different from other items, transport has a total different ways to use.
 Custom class and Game logic method is needed for transport.
+And also 2 more hours to implement multiplay mode.
-  - Items power up:(2h) high
+  - Items power up:(2h) high[done]
     - Art of Power up
     - implement of Power up in single mode(New game state and items)
     - implement of Power up in multiplay mode(data sync)